jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_workloadanalysis.md

 Host | Analyze which host is contributing most to the workload of the selected resource.
 Statement | Analyze which SQL statement is contributing most to the workload of the selected resource.

+{% include tip.html content="Use CTRL+C to copy a SQL statement to the clipboard.
+Right click on the SQL statement to open the SQL statement in an external editor.
+Select part of the SQL statement to copy just the selected part to the clipboard or open just the selected part in an external editor.<br><br>Right click on the SQL statement to show it in the **SQL Server \| Wait Events drilldown**." %}

 ## 3. The grid
 Show a breakdown of the selected workload for the selected resource.